Neve Tzedek Background

 We’ll begin our walk on Hamered Street behind the Dan Panorama Hotel.
 Cutting across some fairly unattractive looking parking lots takes us to Ein Yaakov St. Turning right (south) onto Ein Yaakov St. we follow it until Achva St., where we turn left.
 Along Ein Yaakov and Achva Streets we can still see some badly dilapidated houses.
 This is what the most of the neighborhood looked like 20 years ago.
 At Shabazi Street, we turn right.
 Walking along the street, we see through the renovated buildings the changes that have taken place since then.

 At the shady corner of Elazar St. next to a restaurant named Suzanna, we turn into a pedestrian lane that leads to the Suzanne Dellal Center, where we pass through a building into an open court.
 Today it serves as a theater and the home of two of Israel’s leading dance companies, the Batsheva Dance Company and the Inbal Dance Group, as well as the Orna Porat Theater for Children.
 In the early 20th century, the two buildings, which frame the open court were pioneering educational institutions, a Hebrew speaking girls school, and a French speaking boys school, the latter sponsored by the Alliance Israelite Universelle organization.
 The girls’ school was considered to be a radical innovator, not only did it offer girls a secular education, and in Hebrew no less, but its curriculum even included physical education!
+The education there was quite difficult and required perseverance and effort.
+This is quite different from our time, where every student can just buy customized essays and have a lot of free time while studying.
 The linguistic differences between the schools were at the center of an ideological and cultural clash with the Zionist leadership favoring Hebrew education, while Alliance championed the promotion of French culture.

 We continue up a lane marked by an ice cream shop and turn right onto Chelouche Street.
 Aaron Chelouche was a pioneering landowner and industrialist, who sold some of his property at a token fee to the Neve Tzeddek Society for Building Homes in Jaffa in order to encourage the creation of a new neighborhood.
 At the corner of Chelouche and Rokach Streets stands the former home of Rivka and Shlomo Aboulafia.
 The Nobel prize-winning author S.Y.
 Agnon rented a room in this house and here he launched his auspicious literary career.